-Todos Santos Mexico – What To Do In One Day
+Todos Santos, Mexico – What To Do In One Day

-Getting To And Around Todos Santos Mexico
+How To Get To Todos Santos Mexico

 By Bus 🚍

-We went for a day trip to Todos Santos twice from La Paz taking the Aguila bus from the malecon bus station in La Paz.
+We went for a day trip to Todos Santos twice from La Paz taking the Aguila bus from the Malecon bus station in La Paz.
 The same bus also departs from Cabo San Lucas and San José del Cabo.
 The buses are big and convenient and run almost every hour in both directions.
 You can see the bus schedule here.

 You can buy tickets in each city at the bus station or buy them online here.
 One thing to know is that you have to show your online ticket to the person at the bus station ticket counter who will give you a paper ticket to give to the bus driver.
 So plan a few extra minutes in for that.